Soulless is One Year Older Today, Oct 1, 2010!

-- Realize we have to come up with a series title.
+- Realize… this is a series, we have to come up with a series title.

 - I’m asked which authors would I like to blurb Book 1?

-- Am asked to write in-house cover copy.
+- I’m asked to write in-house “cover copy.”
 Have to figure out what this means without looking like a greenie goober.
 (Turns out this is the info on the back of the book, only for use within the publishing house for marketing and cover art and the like.)

 - Write acknowledgements and do an author interview for extras at the end of the book.

 - Also, could I have the first 7 pages of the Book 2 completed and shiny, for inclusion?
 Panic!
-All I have for 2 is a rough draft.
-Scrabble with betas to make first 10 as good as possible.
+All I have for Book 2 is a rough draft!
+Scrabble with betas to make first 10 pages as good as possible.